Wilkins Peak: Radio and television uses

 Wilkins Peak holds radio towers for several FM radio and television stations.
 Stations include KYCS (95.1 FM) and its sister stations KFRZ (92.1 FM) and KZWB (97.9 FM).
 Also on the mountain is the tower for the station KTME 89.5, which signed on the air in September 2010.
 KTME is an affiliate of Pilgrim Radio.
-KREO 93.5 is the newest station on the peak.
+The transmitter for KREO 93.5 is also on the peak.
+KLWR 101.9 FM, and KAWR 98.7 are also on Wilkins Peak, and carry programming from K-Love and Air1 respectively.

-Several television translators transmit their signals from two small towers located in the center of Wilkins Peak.
-Additionally, the religious television network TBN has a translator known locally as K35CN, broadcasting from the mountain.
+Several television translators transmit or have transmitted their signals from two small towers located in the center of Wilkins Peak.
+The religious television network TBN had a translator known as K35CN, broadcasting from the mountain.
 Prior to 2009, K22BK, the local PBS television translator, carried its signal from Wilkins Peak.
-K22BK was moved across the interstate to White Mountain to the same tower as its digital counterpart.
+K22BK was moved across the interstate to White Mountain to the same tower as its digital counterpart (K28JU-D).
 In late 2009, a new television station signed on the air from the peak.
-It is known as K33IX-D on channel 33 (UHF) and carries programming from EICB TV, a Christian religious broadcast and production company, based in Cedar Hill, Texas.
+It was known as K33IX-D on channel 33 (UHF) and carried programming from IBN Television.
+The station is currently off air.
 K35CN and K22BK have been off the air since the digital television transition in the year 2009.

 FM translators

-Among high powered FM radio stations, Wilkins Peak is also currently host to three lower powered FM translators.
+Among high-powered FM radio stations, Wilkins Peak is also currently host lower-powered FM translators.
 K205FE carries a Gospel format on 88.9 FM.
-K285FG retransmits programming from AM station KUGR on 104.9 FM.
-Finally, K290BJ carries programming from KZWB 97.9 FM.
+K232CU rebroadcasts KLWR on 94.3 FM, and K285FG retransmits programming from AM station KUGR on 104.9 FM.